Book

 • Know what to do before your visit.
 When you make the appointment, ask if there's anything you need to do beforehand.

-• Make a list of all medications, vitamins or supplements you're taking.
+• Make a list of all medications, vitamins and supplements you're taking.

 • Take a family member or friend along, if possible.
 Sometimes it can be hard to remember all the information you get during an appointment.
 Someone who comes with you may remember something that you missed or forgot.

-• Write down questions to ask your health care team.
+• Write down questions to ask your healthcare team.

 • Is the fat in my liver hurting my health?

-• Will my fatty liver disease become serious?
+• Will my condition disease become serious?

 • What are my treatment options?